 In September 1999, Tropical Storm Floyd (DR-1295) caused significant flooding in parts of Union County.
 FEMA Public Assistance (PA) Project Worksheets (PWs) indicate that infrastructure damages in Union County totaled just over \$8.6 million.
 Of this amount, slightly more than \$5 million in damages occurred in the City of Rahway.
 The downgraded hurricane resulted in over a foot of rain in the City of Rahway, flooding portions of St. Georges and Central Avenues along the Robinson's Branch of the Rahway River.
-Overbank flooding from Robinson's Branch resulted in water entering the Rahway Public Library, completely inundating the library basement with about 1.5' of water on the first floor.
-This was the eighth time the library had experienced flooding in its 32-year history.
+Overbank flooding from Robinson's Branch resulted in water entering the Rahway Public Library, completely inundating the library basement with about 1.5' of water on the first floor.28 This was the eighth time the library had experienced flooding in its 32-year history.
 The FEMA Public Assistance program determined the library was damaged beyond repair.
 FEMA awarded over \$4.4 million in funds for construction of a new facility.
 An additional \$558,000 was also provided by FEMA for content damages such as library books and computers.
-In 2005, the new Rahway Public Library was completed outside the floodplain behind City Hall.
+In 2005, the new Rahway Public Library was completed outside the floodplain behind City Hall.29

-Table 4-X identifies the FEMA Public Assistance funds provided to applicants after Tropical Storm Floyd for municipalities located along the Rahway River (and its tributaries).
+Table 4-18 identifies the FEMA Public Assistance funds provided to applicants after Tropical Storm Floyd for municipalities located along the Rahway River (and its tributaries).
 The PWs indicate that the majority of the damages are from flooding along the Rahway River.
 However, some of the damages were attributable to flooding from other sources, as well as water intrusion into buildings resulting from high winds and rain.
 The table shows that the highest amount of FEMA PA funds was provided along the Rahway River, following Hurricane Floyd, to the City of Rahway.
-Almost all of the PA funds for this applicant were a result of the building damages (Category E) to the City Library described above.
-See Section 7 of this Plan for a more detailed summary of the FEMA PWs for Union County.
+Almost all of the PA funds for this applicant were a result of the building damages (Category E) to the City Library described above.30

-FEMA Region II, Public Assistance Program
+30 FEMA Region II, Public Assistance Program

-&lt;sup>28 USACE - Flood Damage Reduction and Ecosystem Restoration Study - Fact Sheet
+27 USACE - Flood Damage Reduction and Ecosystem Restoration Study - Fact Sheet

-&lt;sup>29 FEMA - Public Assistance, DR-1295 - Project Worksheets
+28 FEMA - Public Assistance, DR-1295 - Project Worksheets

-City of Rahway - March 20, 2004 Press Release
+29 City of Rahway - March 20, 2004 Press Release